kubernetes/cloud-provider-openstack/docs/using-cinder-csi-plugin.md

 $ sudo cinder-csi-plugin --endpoint tcp://127.0.0.1:10000 --cloud-config /etc/cloud.conf --nodeid CSINodeID --cluster ClusterID
 ```

+#### Rescan block device geometry on in-use volume resize

+Some hypervizors (like VMware) don't automatically send a new volume size to a Linux kernel, when a volume is in-use.
+Sending a "1" to `/sys/class/block/XXX/device/rescan` is telling the SCSI block device to refresh it's information about where it's ending boundary is (among other things) to give the kernel information about it's updated size.
+When a `--rescan-on-resize` flag is set, a CSI node driver will rescan block device and verify its size before expanding the filesystem.
+CSI driver will raise an error, when expected volume size cannot be detected.

 #### Get plugin info
 ```
 $ csc identity plugin-info --endpoint tcp://127.0.0.1:10000